jcarver989/graphql-metal/README.md

 # GraphQL Metal

-An experimental repo to prototype running a (node.js) graphQL "server" on AWS Lambda as close to the "metal" as possible (or at least closer than Apollo :)).
+**GraphQL Metal** is an experimental prototype that runs a (node.js) graphQL "server" on AWS Lambda as close to the "metal" as possible
+(or at least closer to the metal than apollo-server).

 GraphQL Metal uses [graphql-jit](https://github.com/zalando-incubator/graphql-jit#readme) and falls back to [graphql-js](https://github.com/graphql/graphql-js) if the query can't be compiled.